Alternative Therapies for Heart Failure

 Amino acids

-Arginine.
-Arginine can lower blood pressure so it may be unsafe when taking blood pressure medications.
+Amino acids such as arginine can lower blood pressure, so it may be unsafe when taking blood pressure medications.
 It can have negative interactions with other drugs that increase blood flow, such as nitrates, and those used to treat erectile dysfunction.

 Taurine